superg/redumper/README.md

 Although this function has been used successfully by many users, flashing is inherently a dangerous process and is done at your own risk. redumper does not do any checks that the firmware file you provide is correct for the drive model, or that the drive model is of the correct chipset.
 Providing an incorrect firmware file for your drive, or trying to flash an unsupported drive, may permanently brick your drive.
 Losing the data connection to the drive during flashing, or losing power during flashing, may also permanently brick your drive.
 Flashing takes a few seconds in most cases.

 Flashing can be done using `redumper flash::mt1339 --drive=<drive> --firmware=<filename>` where the drive is specified using the syntax described above specific to the operating system you are using.
 The firmware file should be in .bin format.

-Linux users may need to run this with root privileges, e.g. by prefixing the redumper command with `sudo`.

 ## Examples
 **1.**